 Most of the research so far has focused on pre-menopausal women with hypoactive sexual desire disorder (HSDD).
 Perimenopausal women have not been studied directly.
 Even so, the findings are still relevant because many also experience a drop in libido.
 This link explains why kisspeptin is often included in discussions of the best peptides for women in perimenopause, especially in relation to sexual wellness.

-While Kisspeptin works through reproductive hormone signaling, another peptide, PT-141, influences sexual desire through brain pathways, offering a different angle on intimacy in perimenopause.
+Kisspeptin acts through reproductive hormone signaling, while another peptide, PT-141, influences sexual desire through brain pathways and offers a different angle on intimacy in perimenopause.

 Does PT-141 Really Increase Libido in Women?

-Intimacy is only one piece of the perimenopause experience.
-Mood shifts, emotional connection, and comfort also matter, which is where Oxytocin comes into focus.
+Intimacy is only one part of the perimenopause experience.
+Mood shifts, emotional bonds, and comfort also play key roles.
+These factors bring oxytocin into focus.

 Oxytocin in Perimenopause: Beyond the Bonding Hormone

 Oxytocin is a natural peptide often called the “bonding hormone” because it supports trust, closeness, and emotional connection.
-Researchers also link it to sexual response, since oxytocin levels rise during arousal and peak at orgasm.
-In perimenopause, when intimacy and mood can shift, oxytocin has become a focus of several studies.
+Researchers also link it to sexual response.
+Oxytocin levels rise during arousal and peak at orgasm.
+In perimenopause, when intimacy and mood shift, oxytocin has become a focus of several studies.

-Clinical trials using oxytocin sprays in women did not show consistent improvements in sexual function compared with placebo.
-However, smaller studies suggest that vaginal oxytocin gels may ease dryness and improve comfort during intimacy.
-These findings point to possible roles in mood and vaginal health, but oxytocin is not yet proven to restore sexual desire in perimenopause.
+Clinical trials using intranasal oxytocin sprays in women did not show improvements in sexual function beyond placebo effects.
+However, smaller studies suggest vaginal oxytocin gels may ease dryness and improve comfort during intimacy.
+Neither form is proven specifically for perimenopause desire.

 Beyond intimacy and mood, weight gain and metabolism are also pressing concerns during perimenopause.